DataBiosphere/toil/docs/running.rst

 .. _running:

-Running A Workflow
+Running a workflow
 ==================

 .. _quickstart:

-Running Quick Start
+Running quick start
 -------------------

 Starting with Python, a Toil workflow can be run with just three steps.